How to Stay Consistent With Exercise

 While extrinsic motivation can be an effective strategy in the short term, itโ€™s a moving target because it is outcome-dependent.
 Once the external reward is gone, or if the desired outcome takes too long to achieve, motivation can wane.
 Think of it like the classic cartoon where the rabbit runs chasing the carrot on a stick hanging right in front of them.
 No carrot, no running.

-How to Find Your โ€˜Whyโ€™ to exercise
+How to Find Your โ€˜Whyโ€™ to Exercise

 It may be possible to hack this system.
 Take some time, perhaps even a piece of paper and note down everything staying the same would mean for your life.
 What would you never be able to do?
 What would gradually be taken away from you?
 How would you feel about yourself and what would this mean for your self-esteem?